khriskempis/music-quiz-app/README.md

 ![](./src/assets/photos/readMePhotos/Dashboard.png)

-The tests themseleves, cylce through different notes and provides a keyboard which they can press to designate a particular note.
+The tests themseleves cylce through different notes and provides a keyboard which they can press to designate a particular note.
 These tests are made for students who can practice both note naming and navigating a piano keyboard.
 The same keyboard area will alert them if they got the answer correct or incorrect.

 ![](./src/assets/photos/readMePhotos/Test.png)